Oladayo-Ahmod/management/README.md

-# mssn
+# management
-An accounting software for a not for profit making organisation
+An accounting software for a not for profit making organisation which is mostly suitable for various organisations at the university or various institutions

 # Website Url